twopin/CAMP/README.md

 Since CAMP exploits a series of sequence-based features, you CANNOT use CAMP when the primary sequence information of peptides and proteins is unknown.
 In addition, you need to replace any non-standard amino acid with 'X' first.

-### Requirment
+### Requirement

 Python2.7, Keras=2.0.8, Tensorflow=1.2.1, RDKit (for data preprocessing), CUDA (GPU computation)

 ### Running CAMP

-1. To test the code, use the test data with the command `python -u train_camp.py ./test_data`.
+1. To test the code, use the test data with the command `python -u train_camp.py ./test/example_data`.
-2. To reproduce the data described in the paper, please refer to the instructuion in Data Preparation.
+2. To reproduce the data described in the paper, please refer to the instructuion in "Train CAMP from scratch".

 ### Predict novel pairs